Zyndric/pathtools/README.md

 Unit tests
 ----------

-pathtools feature a light-weight test framework.
-It counts expect_from calls in test_*.m functions in the test folder.
-Execute one test_*.m suite by calling single_suite, or all test suites by calling all_suites.
-Lute distinguishes errors and failures.
-Failures are non-matches between actual and expected output in expect_* calls.
-Errors are thrown by the functions given to expect_* themselves.

-Standard output will be collected.
-Also, error and failure messages get collected.

-By defining an expect_from call as test case, we are saved from parsing the subfunction list.
-We have no proper test case names though.
+pathtools features the Light-weight Unit Test Evaluator for MATLAB (LUTE).
+Lute treats each call to one of its expect_* functions as test case.
+This seems a little awkward at first, but allows easy, boilerplate-free testing in MATLAB.

+A Lute test suite is a single MATLAB function or script file called test_*.m.
+Therein, make your initialization, call a succession of expect_*, and that's it.
+Execute your suite by using single_suite(), or all suites in a directory by using all_suites().
+These functions will give you an overview as well as details about any errors or failures.
+Standard output will not show on the MATLAB console, but will be collected for later display.

+Lute happily omits these features:
+  - test case names
+  - nasty test source parsing in order to get a handle on subfunctions
+  - jUnit XML generation

 TODO